 When you go somewhere, regardless of where it is, you should be safe.
 This includes businesses, government offices, parks, theaters, and more.
 Property owners have a duty to make sure that all safety regulations are followed so their patrons are safe.

 Unfortunately, there are times when property owners and those who work for them do not perform their duties to a high standard.
 When that happens people can get seriously injured on their property.
-If you need a Chester premises liability attorney, you can count on the Law Offices of Greg Prosmushkin, P.C. to be by your side fighting to ensure you are compensated fairly for your injuries.
+If you need a premises liability lawyer, you can count on the Law Offices of Greg Prosmushkin, P.C. to be by your side fighting to ensure you are compensated fairly for your injuries.

 We want to take a moment to discuss some of the places injuries can occur on other people’s property.

 Parking lots are one of the most neglected parts of a person’s property.
 That is unfortunate considering they are the first and last place people are when they go somewhere.